 Located in Dollard-des-Ormeaux, Maïko Sushi is a West Island favorite for everything Japanese food.
 Founder Maïko stresses quality and detail.
 She believes that the dining experience at her restaurant (the first location opened in 1997) is not only about the food, but also ambiance and hospitality.
 From exquisite choices of fish to plating that looks too good to eat, any meal at Maïko is one to remember.

 Chef Tri Du can be considered a pioneer in the Montréal sushi scene and has amassed a loyal following since the 1980s.
 Having run multiple successful Japanese and sushi houses through the ‘80s in Montréal, Chef Du finally opened his own sushi outpost in the Plateau in 2008, Tri Express.
 With funky décor and eclectic styling, the space is fun and casual.
 Classic sushi, sashimi, maki and tartars await you.

 If you’re looking for both sushi and nightlife, Flyjin is the place for you.
-Brought to you by Chef Antonio Park, this spot not only offers you a delectable menu of dishes made with market-fresh ingredients, but also a vast selection of cocktails, sake, premium alcohol, wine and Japanese beers – not to mention a curated list of resident DJs.
+Brought to you by Chef Antonio Park, this spot not only offers you a delectable menu of dishes made with market-fresh ingredients, but also a vast selection of cocktails, sake, premium alcohol, wine and Japanese beers.

 Don’t let the fact that Kazumi is situated in a strip-mall at the east end of the city deter you.
 Kazumi is a popular spot for creative maki rolls and farm fresh ingredients that Chef Thang Mach grows himself!
 Dishes are seasonally inspired – as you’ll see if you visit during king crab or lobster season – and each order is meticulously plated and beautifully presented.